hawkinsw/CPPTimes/writing-functions.md

 TL;DR: in a function declaration, the `;` replaces the body of the function.

 In the slot of the `return_type`, you can place any valid C++ type.
-In the slot of the `function_name` you can write any name (again, though, it must meet the same criteria for variable names).
+In the slot of the `function_name` you can write any name (again, though, it must meet the same criteria that govern variable names).
 Each item in the parameter list is separated by _commas_.
 The items are pairs of variable types and variable names.

 ## Return Statement to Generate a Function's Value

 The `return_type` of the function is the type of the value generated by the function.
-It is the primary means by which an invoked _function_ communicates with its _caller_.
+The value generated by the function is the primary means by which an invoked _function_ communicates with its _caller_.

-In the body of the function, the programmer writes a _return statement_ to specify the value generated by the function.
+In the body of the function, the programmer writes a _`return` statement_ to specify the value generated by the function.
+The function immediatetly halts execution and generates the specified value when it reaches a `return` statement.
 Let's write a function that takes no parameters and simply generates the number 2:

 ```C++
 int two() {